 Carpal Tunnel Surgery

-What do I need to know about carpal tunnel surgery?
+What do I need to know about carpal tunnel syndrome (CTS) surgery?

 - You may be given local or regional anesthesia to help prevent pain during surgery.
 Local anesthesia will make only your wrist numb.
 Regional anesthesia will make your wrist, hand, and arm numb.
 You may instead be given general anesthesia to keep you asleep and free from pain.
 You may need this anesthesia if your surgeon thinks surgery will take a long time or involve a large part of your wrist.